2016 Richmond Park by-election: Campaign

 This was the first UK by-election in which the Conservatives declined to field a candidate in a seat they held since the Bristol South East by-election in 1963, which was triggered to allow Tony Benn to regain the seat he was disqualified from holding upon his inheritance of the Stansgate viscounty.
 Conservative MP Alec Shelbrooke criticised the decision by the party not to stand.

 The Liberal Democrats also oppose a third runway at Heathrow.
 They held the seat from 1997 until 2010, when Goldsmith won.
 They campaigned on an anti-Brexit position, noting Goldsmith's own support for Brexit whereas the area strongly voted for Remain in the 2016 EU membership referendum.
 The constituency is estimated to have had a 72% support for Remain.
 Goldsmith's Mayoral campaign was also expected to become a focal point of campaigning.
 The Liberal Democrat campaign started quickly, with leader Tim Farron first visiting the constituency on 26 October.

 According to the Daily Mirror, bookmakers had Goldsmith as clear favourite, although the Liberal Democrats were favourite for a period.
-Channel 4 reported senior Liberal Democrats think odds predicting the Liberal Democrats would do well have been over-stated.
+Channel 4 reported senior Liberal Democrats thought odds predicting the Liberal Democrats would do well were over-stated.

 Goldsmith said on 28 October that he would be partly funding his campaign himself.
 He also did not rule out the possibility of re-joining the Conservative Party after the next general election.

 A poll released by BMG Research on 28 October showed Goldsmith on 56% of the vote to Olney's 29%.
 An as-yet unnamed Labour candidate attracted 11% of the vote, with the Green Party and UKIP tied on 2% each.
 Asked about the main issues in the election, respondents identified Brexit (25%), Goldsmith's records and views (22%), and Heathrow expansion (21%) as the main issues.
 Goldsmith supporters were more focused on his record and Heathrow, while Olney supporters focused on Brexit and the Conservative government's record.
 Labour supporters also identified Brexit as their main consideration.
 Overall, the poll found 60% opposition to the third runway at Heathrow, 25% support with 14% undecided.